```html ```

 Walking vs Rucking — Same Route, Same Fast

 The cleanest comparison in the dataset.
-Same flat 3.17 miles, fasted, weekly cadence.
-The only variable: weight on the back.
+Same flat 3.16–3.20-mile fasted route, weekly cadence.
+The main variable: weight on the back.

 Walking